Armature Reaction in DC Generator

 The phenomenon of armature reaction in a dc generator is shown in the figure below.
 For the sake of clarity, we are taking only one pole.

-When the generator is on no-load (Figure i), a small current is flowing through the armature and therefore flux produced in the armature is very small and it does not affect the main flux φ1 coming from the pole.
+When the generator is on no-load , a small current is flowing through the armature and therefore flux produced in the armature is very small and it does not affect the main flux φ1 coming from the pole.

-When the generator is loaded (Figure ii), high current start flowing through the armature conductors, thus a high flux φ2 is set up as shown in fig (ii).
+When the generator is loaded, high current start flowing through the armature conductors, thus a high flux φ2 is set up as shown below.

-From fig (iii) it is clear that flux density at the trailing pole tip (point B) is increased while at the leading pole tip (point A) it is decreased.
+From the above figure it is clear that flux density at the trailing pole tip (point B) is increased while at the leading pole tip (point A) it is decreased.

 This unequal field distribution due to the armature reaction in dc generator produces the following two effects: